fbpx

 Proper nutrition can make a world of difference.
 Food Outreach, a nonprofit organization in the metro St. Louis region, provides nutritional support to individuals living with HIV/AIDS or cancer through dietetic counseling, educational resources and nutritious meal services.

-For the past five years, Logan University’s Master of Science in Applied Nutrition and Dietetics (MS-AND) program has partnered with Food Outreach as part of the master’s program’s 30-week in-person supervised experiential learning (SEL) requirement.
+For the past five years, Logan University’s Masters in Nutrition program has partnered with Food Outreach as part of the master’s program’s 30-week in-person supervised experiential learning (SEL) requirement.
 Under the guidance of registered dietitians like Rachel Kleinman, MS, RDN, LDN, CDCES, and Taylor Aarns, MS, RD, LD at Food Outreach, MS-AND students gain firsthand experience in patient care.

 “The nutrition assessments the student interns perform allow them to develop their clinical judgment and their patient education skills,” Taylor explained.
 “They also volunteer in our food pantry, learning how our operations work and interacting with clients and volunteers.”